privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

   * Support for ad size.
   * Productionisation of servers.
 Refer [here][58] for up-to-date information.

-There may be additional features supported in Bidding and Auction services beyond GA.
+There will be additional features supported in Bidding and Auction services beyond GA.
   * K-Anonymity Integration.
   * [Chaffing][63], anti-abuse mitigations will be available by 3PCD.
   * TEE key / value service integration.